DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Notation

-Each client $c_k$ trains a classifier $f(\w_k)$.
-While the structure of the classifier is the same across all clients, the parameters $\w_k$ vary as each client $c_k$ trains locally on its respective dataset $D_k$.
-These parameters are periodically synchronized by the server during the global update phase, resulting in a global model $f(\w_0)$.
-Synchronization occurs a total of $\gT$ times, once every $\lT$ epochs of local training.
+\paragraph{Training.} Each client $c_k$ trains a classifier $f_\w$ on its respective dataset $D_k$.
+These parameters are periodically synchronized by the server during the global update phase, resulting in a global model $f_{\w_0}$.
+Synchronization occurs a total of $G$ times, once every $E$ epochs of local training.